 Many online sites have early KY vital records available at no charge.
 These records can be ordered from the Office of Vital Statistics.

 When researching genealogy information about a specific event, try finding local Kentucky newspapers that were published.
-The University of Kentucky hosts a collection of Kentucky newspapers that you can search to find your ancestors for free.

 There are other free resources that you can use to find your relatives.

 After you have collected all the information for your Kentucky roots, you can share the results with friends and family.

 You can decide if you want to publish only your pedigree charts or if you want to include narratives.
 Some people publish books or booklets, while others use websites where they invite others to help.